Harald von Boehmer

-Harald von Boehmer (30 November 1942 – 24 June 2018) was a German-Swiss immunologist best known for his work on T lymphocytes.
+Harald von Boehmer (30 November 1942 – 24 June 2018) was a German-Swiss immunologist and author best known for his work on T cells.

 Career

 The youngest of Hasso von Boehmer's three children, von Boehmer obtained an M.D. from the Ludwig Maximilian University of Munich (1968) and a Ph.D. from Melbourne University, Australia (1974).
 He was a member of the Basel Institute for Immunology in Switzerland (1973–1996), director of Unité INSERM 373 at the René Descartes University in Paris, France and is Professor of Pathology at Harvard Medical School and the Faculty of Arts and Sciences of Harvard University, Cambridge and Chief of the Laboratory for Lymphocyte Biology at the Dana Farber Cancer Institute in Boston.
 He was an adjunct professor at the University of Florida.